 Develop a savings plan to pay for the vacation

 Earlier in the post, we talked about identifying how much you need to save per pay period for your vacation.
-The key is to put the money away in a separate savings account, so you are not tempted to spend your vacation money.
+The key is to put the money away in a separate savings or investment account (check out Ellevest’s investing accounts here), so you are not tempted to spend your vacation money.
 How many of you have “accidentally” spent money that you allocated for your vacation or something else that you wanted to do and as a result were unable to do whatever you planned?
 Alternatively, if you did it anyway, you accumulated debt?
 Separating your vacations savings from your checking account and even from other savings accounts, helps you to minimize the risk of spending the money that you put aside for your family’s vacations.

 There are a few ways that you can save money.
 Look at your local bank (or the bank that you are currently with) to see if you can open a separate savings account for your vacation goals.
 Some banks and credit unions even have special savings accounts for vacation or other savings goals.
 Also, check out SmartyPig or an online bank.